ThinkMarkets Review: Pros & Cons | Updated for 2026

-ThinkMarkets is a reputable broker that was founded in 2010.
-They have around 270 employees that help the company offer Forex, CFDs and Cash Equities, to 475,000+ clients through MT4, MT5 and ThinkTrader.
+ThinkMarkets is a leading broker that was founded in 2010.
+They have around 270 employees that help the company offer Forex, CFDs and Cash Equities, to 475,000+ customers through MT4, MT5 and ThinkTrader.

 ThinkMarkets Guide – Read our In-Depth ThinkMarkets Review